newrelic/newrelic-opentelemetry-examples/other-examples/collector/confluentcloud/README.md

 # Confluent Cloud OpenTelemetry metrics example setup

 This example shows a setup for running a Docker OpenTelemetry Collector to scrape metrics from Confluent Cloud and post them the New Relic OTLP Collector Endpoint.
+For more information, please see our [Kafka with Confluent documentation](https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/collector/collector-configuration-examples/opentelemetry-collector-kafka-confluentcloud/).

 ## Pre-requisites:
 1. You must have a Docker daemon running